jcvar/resume/resume.md

 ## Experience

 ### IBM
-#### DoLab Intern, GBS.
+#### DoLab Intern, GBS
 ##### feb 2021 - present
-- Internship role as DevOps engineer for the Global Business Services unit.
+- Internship role as DevOps engineer for the Global Business Services unit
-- Planning and development of prototypes and assets to offer innovative business solutions for existing enterprise clients.
+- Planning and development of prototypes and assets to offer innovative business solutions for existing enterprise clients

 ## Education